kingston-enterprises/icarus-framework/docs/index.rst

 Inspiration
 ===========
-A big thank you to the `codeholic <https://github.com/thecodeholic/php-mvc-framework>_` on GitHub for inspiring and guiding the creation of this project with his youtube `tutorials <https://www.youtube.com/playlist?list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1>_`
+A big thank you to the :ref:`codeholic https://github.com/thecodeholic/php-mvc-framework>_` on GitHub for inspiring and guiding the creation of this project with his youtube `tutorials <https://www.youtube.com/playlist?list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1>_`

 Project Scope